 There’s an immaculately sculpted pool area right beside the beach, a beach bar and a fantastic beach-front restaurant with its own infinity-edged pond.
 Yes, you’re picturing it correctly - this place has exclusive written all over it.
 But by the time we left, we were on first name terms with the staff and genuinely felt like ‘part of the family’.
 It may be exclusive, but there’s nothing ‘stuffy’; you can expect great service from people who are genuinely looking to make your trip as memorable as possible.

 I’d seen photos of this secluded, wooden-style accommodation and leafy palm trees online, but turning up here brought the place to life.
-Honestly – this boutique resort stole my heart and I booked it for my Thailand honeymoon!
+Honestly – this boutique resort stole my heart which is why I returned to stay here on my Thailand and Cambodia honeymoon.

 The accommodation is in charming, two storey, wooden houses; several clustered round the central pool area and others on the beach.
 The whole resort is lush and leafy and exudes a really homely, informal vibe.
 The spa is located inside two cocoon-like structures; the implication being that you’ll emerge transformed after your treatment - ideal.